-- The humanities requirement, where students critically analyze and evaluate human artistic and cultural accomplishments.
-Students may – and are encouraged to – take up to three hours in fulfillment of this requirement in courses that teach aesthetic appreciation through performance or production.
-4 courses (at least 12 hours) in at least two departments or schools, with at least one course at or above the 300 level.
+- Humanities (courses in which students critically analyze and evaluate human artistic and cultural accomplishments.
+Students may – and are encouraged to – take up to four hours in fulfillment of this requirements in courses that teach aesthetic appreciation through performance or production) 2 courses (8 hours)

-- The mathematics requirement, in which students develop a facility in and appreciation for symbolic reasoning.
-1 course (min.
-3 hours).
+- Symbolic Reasoning (a course in which students develop a facility in and appreciation for symbolic reasoning) 1 course (3-4 hours)

 Additional Degree Requirements

-- For the Bachelor of Arts, proficiency in a foreign language equivalent to the first year.
+- Bachelor of Arts (BA): proficiency in a language other than English equivalent to the first year

-- For the Bachelor of Science, proficiency in mathematics equivalent to a course in calculus and a second course in calculus or one semester in statistics.
-CA (2003-04), pp. 53-55
+- Bachelor of Science (BS): proficiency in mathematics equivalent to a course in calculus and a second course in calculus or one course in statistics